mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 find it more interesting to play aboard a starship than in an army unit and using fairly small ships are usually best.
-Tooling around the sector in a heavy cruiser, sending the marines in to deal with problems rather than getting in amongst it, is not to everyone’s taste.
+Tooling around the sector in a heavy cruiser, sending the marines in to deal with problems rather than getting in amongst it, is not to everyone's taste.

 Naval games of this sort often involve a lot of politics and difficult